GaloisInc/reopt-vcg/INSTALL.md

 On MacOS dependencies such as `llvm-8` can be installed via a package manager such as [homebrew](https://brew.sh/), e.g. `brew install llvm@8`.

+### CVC4

+A compatible version of CVC4 (> v1.8) is also required.
+For Linux, such a binary is located at `deps/cvc4-2020-09-16-x86_64-linux-opt` in this repository.

 ## Cloning and Building

 First, `git clone` the repository and run `git submodule update --init` within it